OpenDataServices/developer-docs/code-checklist.md

 Generally Open Data Services Code can be found here: https://github.com/opendataservices

-There may be rare instances of code that have yet to make it into the GitHub organisation account, but it is our desire and intention for all Open Data Services code to be there.
+However, we often do open development for our customers in thier GitHub organisations as well.
+There may be rare instances of code that have yet to make it into the
+GitHub organisation account, but it is our desire and intention for all Open Data Services code to be there.